-A number of Anthurium species have started to become quite trendy of late, tending to appear more frequently in many shops and nurseries.
-They're not the cheapest houseplants you can purchase, especially if compared with the other indoor plants you may find situated nearby.
+Several Anthurium species have started to become quite trendy as houseplants of late, tending to appear more frequently in many shops and nurseries.
+Anthurium's are not the cheapest houseplants you can purchase, especially if compared with the other indoor plants you'll find stocked next to it.
 However despite the price tag they're certainly exotic and striking and arguably well worth the money.

 The flowers are long lasting and it's not unusual for an Anthurium to be in almost continuous flower.
-With the bright waxy tough flowers hovering above the contrasting dark green leaves for months on end they certainly have many fans.
+With the bright waxy tough flowers hovering above the contrasting dark green leaves for months on end they're good value and certainly have many fans.

 Plants belonging to the Anthurium family in general come from the tropical regions of South America and so thrive in warm and humid environments.
-This is not the natural environment in our homes so these plants are normally difficult to keep as houseplants, therefore you will typically only find two species which are sold as houseplants.
-Both are fairly accommodating of indoor environments, although even then they can be tricky, but if you've had general experience with houseplants (or are keen to learn) you should be fine.
-The two you will likely come across are as follows.
+This is not the natural environment in our homes or places of work so these plants are normally difficult to keep as houseplants, therefore you will typically only find two species which are sold as houseplants.

 This is the more difficult one out of the two, but funny enough the Painter's Palette is the easiest one to find in shops.
 It has arrow shaped and highly polished leaves with an almost unreal looking appearance, which may get people wondering if the plant is genuine or artificial.
-The leaf or spathe surrounding the flowering spike is normally red but either way the flower spike itself is always straight (picture above).
+The leaf or spathe surrounding the flowering spike is normally red, cream or purple but either way the flower spike itself is always straight (picture above at the start of the article).

 You may struggle to find the A. scherzianum hybrid (pictured right) aka the Flamingo Flower but if you prefer it over A. andreanum then it's obviously worth the search.
 Both plants are very similar except the Flamingo Flower has different shaped leaves, being longer and more slender.
-The flower spike is also curly and usually the same colour as the spathe whereas the Painter's Palette has a straight spathe which is typically yellow or white.
-Providing they are in flower, this is therefore the easiest way to tell the two varieties apart.
-The final visible comparable difference is that the Flamingo Flower is generally more compact than the Painter's Palette.
+The flower spike is also curly rather than straight and usually the same colour as the spathe whereas the Painter's Palette has a straight spathe which is typically yellow or white.
+Providing they're in flower, this is therefore the easiest way to tell the two varieties apart.
+The final visible comparable difference is that the Flamingo Flower is often more compact than the Painter's Palette.

-Good light is needed for all Anthurium's, but you must always avoid direct sunlight otherwise the leaves will go brown and crispy.
+Good light is needed for all Anthurium's, but you should avoid direct sunlight otherwise the leaves will go brown and crispy.

 The plant will need a reasonable level of humidity in order to thrive.
-The majority of homes should be suitable but if you have very dry air, regular misting will help with this in addition to helping prevent dust from building up on the leaves.
+The majority of homes should be suitable but if you've very dry air, regular misting will help, in addition to helping prevent dust from building up on the leaves.

-In order to do well Anthurium's require warmth and if you're providing this requirement it will grow all year round.
-This means regular gentle weak feeding all year (if it's actually growing) would definitely be helpful although not essential.
-Assuming you do decide to feed, anything from every two weeks to once a month is good.
+Anthurium's require warmth and if you're providing this it will grow all year round.
+This means regular gentle weak feeding all year (if it's actually growing) would definitely be helpful, in order to provide a continuous supply of nutrients.
+Assuming you're feeding, anything from once a month or once every couple of months is a good choice.

 In order to thrive indoors Anthurium's need warmth and humidity

-It must have warm temperatures, so choose your plants location carefully.
+This plant must have warm temperatures, so choose your plant's location carefully.
 No lower than 16°C / 60°F and for good growth 20°C / 68°F plus.
 If you can't meet the minimum temperature requirement all year round then ease up on the watering and feeding when it gets colder.

-Look to repot your Anthurium every couple of years in Spring if needed.
-When it comes to the potting medium no special requirements are needed, normal potting soil is completely fine.
+Look to repot your Anthurium every couple of years in Spring if it's needed.
+When it comes to the potting medium no special requirements are needed, normal potting soil or houseplant compost is completely fine, although adding small amounts of bark or perlite to the mix will be beneficial and help prevent drainage problems.

-You can remove any offsets that have grown when you repot.
-However the primary reason Anthurium's are so expensive is because they take a long time to grow into an attractive looking and flowering sized plant.
-So bear this in mind if you are attempting to expand your collection through propagation.
+You can remove any offsets that have grown when you repot your plant.
+However the primary reason Anthurium's are so expensive is because they take a long time to grow into an attractive looking sized plant.
+So bear this in mind if you are attempting to expand your collection through propagation as it could be some years before the offsets start flowering.

 Speed of Growth